 Research shows that the antiemetic drug ondansetron hydrochloride—sold under the brand name Zofran—might cause a potentially fatal irregular heart rhythm, called “QT prolongation,” because of abnormal electrical activity in the heartbeat.

 Zofran is the brand name for the drug ondansetron hydrochloride.
 Made and sold by British pharmaceutical company GlaxoSmithKline plc, this prescription medication is used to treat nausea associated with chemotherapy, radiation therapy, and surgery.
-The U.S. Food and Drug Administration (FDA) first approved it in 1992, and doctors prescribe it three forms: an injectable, an oral solution, and in oral tablets containing 4 mg to 24 mg Zofran.
+The U.S. Food and Drug Administration (FDA) first approved it in 1992, and doctors prescribe it three forms: an injectable, an oral solution, and oral tablets.

 A member of the “selective 5-HT3 receptor antagonist” class of drugs, Zofran interacts with a subtype of serotonin receptor in the vagus nerve, which supplies information to the brain on the function of internal organs.
 Although scientists aren’t sure of the drug’s precise mechanism of action, they believe Zofran inhibits serotonin from bonding with the 5-HT3 receptor, which in turn prevents vomiting and reduces nausea.

 In September 2011, the FDA released a Zofran warning in the form of a Drug Safety Communication informing the public that the drug can prolong the “QT interval,” a segment of the human heartbeat as defined in terms of electrical impulses.
 This “QT interval prolongation” can indicate a type of irregular heartbeat called “Torsades de Pointes,” and it is a risk factor for sudden death.
 Although Zofran’s label already included a QT prolongation warning, the FDA determined that these side effects affect those who are already suffering from heart problems such as: